akrabat/osx-presentation/README.md

 >
 > It is probably out of date, so please use the original unless you specifically need the changes here.

+## Changes from osx-presentation 3.3.1

+- Fix freeze when switching screens on macOS 26 Tahoe.

+---

 # presentation.py